-Painted plumage is the trademark of the push-pull aircraft, making it stand out among its larger Flying Bull siblings in Hangar-7.
-But on the runway, even non-aviation buffs recognize the Skymaster with their eyes closed, since the noise it makes exceeds even that of the DC-6B.
-The reason: The particularities of the Skymaster’s design, which are found in this form in only few flying machines.
+On the runway, even non-aviation buffs recognize the Skymaster with their eyes closed, since its noise rivals even that of the DC-6B.
+The reason: the characteristics of the Skymaster’s design, which are found in this form in only few flying machines.

 The Cessna’s uniqueness is attributable to its center-line thrust, whereby the fuselage is designed as a nacelle.
 In the front is an engine with a counter-rotating propeller, and in the rear a second engine with a pusher propeller – an arrangement Cessna calls “push-pull.”

 The Flying Bulls model was built in 1969, and on being delivered by the plant in Wichita, was sold to Chile.
-The aircraft, whose current registration no. is N991DM, spent nearly 15 years in a garage after having been owned by a series of amateur pilots, and in 2007 was restored down to the most minute detail.
-A three-blade propeller and a stall kit, which allows for slower airspeeds, are only two of the numerous changes that were made.
+The aircraft, whose current registration is N991DM, spent nearly 15 years in a garage after having been owned by a series of amateur pilots, and in 2007 was restored down to the most minute detail.
+Three-blade propellers and a STOL kit, which allows for greater lift at slower airspeeds, are only two of the numerous changes that were made.

 “The aircraft is in far better shape today than on its delivery in 1969.
 The instrumentation

 and avionics were brought up to today’s standards, and the cabin interior completely renewed” says Mr. Pallaske.